Gombi007/Gamer-Island/README.md

 #### UNDER CONSTRUCTION

 Achievement collecting in your library for example: you will get a badge because you owning this game

-Searching in the store based on genre, price or name

 Profile page where you able to modify your avatar and replenishment your balance with fake money